scikit-learn-contrib/imbalanced-learn/doc/developers_utils.rst

      ``k`` was renamed to ``n_clusters`` in version 0.13 and will be removed in 0.15.

-On the top of all the functionality provided by scikit-learn.
-Imbalance-learn provides :func:`deprecate_parameter`: which is used to deprecate a sampler's parameter (attribute) by another one.
+On the top of all the functionality provided by scikit-learn. imbalanced-learn provides :func:`deprecate_parameter`: which is used to deprecate a sampler's parameter (attribute) by another one.